 To tackle this, Microsoft’s Azure Data Factory (ADF) team have recently released Azure Data Flow, which acts as an “SSIS in the cloud” (SQL Server Integration Service).
 Azure Data Flow enables the Data Factory to work as a proper ETL tool.
-Azure Data Flow is a ”drag and drop” solution (don’t hate it yet) which gives the user, with no coding required, a visual representation of the data “flow” and transformations being done.
+Azure Data Flow is a ”drag and drops” solution (don’t hate it yet) that gives the user, with no coding required, a visual representation of the data “flow” and transformations being done.
 As usual, when working in Azure, you create your “Linked Services” – where the data is coming from and where it is going.
 From there, you build your flow step-by-step until the data satisfies your needs.
-Transformations that you would usually do by creating a stored procedure and run on the loaded data at destination are now all managed in your Data Factory, thus making your warehouse cleaner and more ready-for-use.
+Transformations that you would usually do by creating a stored procedure and running on the loaded data at destination are now all managed in your Data Factory, thus making your warehouse cleaner and more ready-for-use.
 The graphic below shows an example of a Data Flow.

-Azure Data Flow is currently in public preview (aka not quite complete), but in its current state the following operations are available:
+Azure Data Flow is currently in public preview (aka not quite complete), but in its current state, the following operations are available:

 - Join – Join several data streams on a condition